fletch-r/conventional-commit-builder/README.md

 5. Emoji:
     - Choose an emoji to appear in your commit message.
 The options will appear with the emoji and a description of what the emoji represents.
 This allows for quick and easy identification of what the particular commit message was about without having to read the message for context.

-6. Number:
+6. Reference:
     - Simple Commit should auto-detect your issue/ticket number and pre-populate the input box with the detected number.
-If your desired number doesn't automatically appear in the prompt please enter your desired issue/ticket number message or modify `simpleCommit.issueRegex` in your `settings.json` with a custom regex that you know detects your issue/ticket number.
+If your desired number doesn't automatically appear in the prompt please enter your desired issue/ticket number message or modify `simpleCommit.referenceRegex` in your `settings.json` with a custom regex that you know detects your issue/ticket number.

 7. Description:
     - This should be a short description of what changes you have made and are committing.